-If your bed remembers the shape of your body and molds perfectly to your convenience, you’re probably sleeping on a memory foam mattress.
-Since its debut in the 90s, memory foam has become a rage in the mattress industry and is now more popular than the traditional innerspring bed.
+If your bed molds perfectly to the shape of your body, you’re probably sleeping on a memory foam mattress.
+Since its debut in the 90s, memory foam has become all the rage in the mattress industry and is now more popular than the traditional innerspring bed.
 It seems everyone is looking for the best memory foam mattress to suit their needs and achieve the elusive 8 hours of uninterrupted, good night’s sleep.

 Memory Foam vs. Poly-Foam

 Memory foam is denser than the traditional polyurethane foam.
 Polyurethane foam is a petroleum-based product and is both springy and bouncy in nature.
 Memory foam, on the other hand, is more contouring, so it adapts to a sleeper’s individual movements for ultimate comfort and support.

 Memory foam is polyurethane foam with added chemicals in place to increase the foam’s density and viscosity.
 The resulting product is often referred to as viscoelastic foam, and it responds to both heat and weight while molding itself to the shape of your body.

 NASA Technology Goes into Memory Foam